Dog Power Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Dog Power Dog Food looks like an average dry product.
+Judging by its ingredients alone, Dog Power looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 25% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 53% for the overall product line.